groue/CombineTraits/README.md

 ## The MaybePublisher Protocol

-**`MaybePublisher` is the protocol for publishers that publish exactly zero element, or one element, or an error.**
+**`MaybePublisher` is the protocol for publishers that publish exactly zero value, or one value, or an error.**

 ```
 --------> A maybe publisher can never publish anything.